BenchLabs/bench-technology-handbook/how-were-organized.md

 _Work Stream: A time-bound area of investment. ie. Bookkeeper Efficiency, Self-Serve Onboarding_

 There are currently 6 teams in Product Engineering.
 Each of these teams focus on one work stream at a time.
 Work streams are long-lived, generally 6-18 months.
-The teams are made up several Product Engineers, a Product Manager, and a Designer.
+The teams are made up an Engineering manager, a Product Manager, a Designer, and several Product Engineers.

-### Design
+## Design

 The Design team is asked to concretely point toward a future that doesn’t exist yet.
 They work closely with the Product team to deeply understand problems, and with the Product Engineers to deeply understand potential solutions, and use that understanding to define in real terms how the next thing we build will work and what it will look like.
 They work directly alongside engineers in the Focus track to bring these solutions into reality.

-### Product
+## Product

 The Product team is asked to deeply understand our domain, our clients, and our business strategy.
 They are experts in distilling the problems our clients face, and for suggesting innovations that solve or reduce these problems.
 They work closely with Design and the Product Engineers.